ChiangMaiUnversityPhDResearchGroup/MyPhDResearchOfCMU/Research/QE.md

 ## ● How different between Ph.D.research and other researches
+I have 3-4 years to spend on researching, with advisor's guidance and training.
+It is important for me in my research life.
 Find what you are truly passionate about and have fun with it.
 Learn how to be a researcher on basic skills: quantitative analysis, methodology and more.
 Try to build a mindset of cross area thinking.